General Steps and Expectations

 control (washing your hands, which events to attend, practicing self-care, knowing

 the facts) and letting go of what you cannot.

 - Don’t forget about the importance of self care.
 Be deliberate about getting enough

-rest, proper nutrition, intentional movement, and support from your friends and family.
+rest, proper nutrition, intentional movement, time outdoors, and support from your

 How long does isolation last?